Platorian/cisco/obsidian/CTF/TryHackMe/Walkthrough/Wreath/Notes.md

 ![[Pasted image 20240720063909.png]]

 I try the pass but it fails.
-Maybe i can do something with burp:
+Maybe i can do something with burp.

 ![[Pasted image 20240720064017.png]]